 Skitourenguru may create false Risk-Indicators.
-For example, due to a wrong avalanche bulletin, deficiencies of the GRM, or a defect in the calculation.
+For example, due to a wrong avalanche bulletin, deficiencies of the QRM, or a defect in the calculation.
 Is the algorithm thus dangerous?
-Presumably not, since Skitourenguru is expected to apply the GRM more consequently than the average backcountry skier.
+Presumably not, since Skitourenguru applies a clearly defined methodology more consequently than the average backcountry skier during the own planning.
 The thoughtless application of the algorithm is considered more dangerous than the algorithm itself.
 As for any other technical innovation you should learn how to apply Skitourenguru.
 The possibility to get to a tour recommendation with few mouse clicks shall never replace a sound trip planning and guidance.
 The Risk-Indicator does not relieve us from critically reviewing the conditions and decisions during the trip.
 Skitourenguru can increase the safety only when it is correctly applied.

-Торіс Opportunity Risk Steering Effect Communication Skitourenguru offers a unique opportunity to sensibilize the audience regarding avalanche risks.
+Торіс Opportunity Risk Steering Effect Winter sports enthusiasts are pointed to "low risk" backcountry ski tours.
+Routes in the lower risk segment are more fault tolerant.
+Thus, Skitourenguru has the potential to create a positive steering effect.
+This can be an important contribution to accident prevention.
+The risk exists that novices get dragged into the individual trip planning and guidance.
+This can be a problem when novices do not have the required skills.
+Communication Skitourenguru offers a unique opportunity to sensibilize the audience regarding avalanche assessment.
 Due to the documented uncertainties (see chapter 5) there will be always "erroneous results".
 Underestimated Risk-Indicators can guide individuals on "thin ice".
 The communication regarding the value and the limits of Skitourenguru is a challenge.
 Learning Potential Services like Skitourenguru have a high potential to bring individuals closer to an advanced avalanche awareness.
-By providing reference values, users get an orientation to review their own assessments. · · Planning The planning effort gets focused on promising route candidates.
+By providing reference values, users get feedback to review their own assessments.
+Its well known, that experienced mountaineers are not really safer then novices.
+Experiences and knowledge are typically used to take more risk and not to reduce the accident risk.
+Planning The planning effort gets focused on promising route candidates.
 It remains a general open question to which extent the audience is willing to plan a backcountry tour according to the current avalanche doctrine.